How to Find Your Student Loan Account Number

 • Refinancing federal student loans with a private lender means that borrowers will lose access to benefits associated with federal student loans, including income-driven repayment options and loan forgiveness programs.

-• Other federal protections that will no longer apply include federal deferment or forbearance where payments may be temporarily paused.
+• Other federal protections that will no longer apply, including deferment and forbearance, which allow payments to be temporarily reduced or paused.

-• Most federal student loans have a grace period (often the first six months after graduation) during which you don’t have to make any loan payments.
+• Most federal student loans have a six-month grace period, during which you don’t have to make any loan payments.
 If you refinance your loan soon after graduation, you might lose out on that benefit if your private lender doesn’t offer a grace period.

 The Takeaway